ashishshah1995/Spring-Framework/README.md

 Step 2- Adding the Jar files which are in lib folder -

         Right click on Main project -> Properties-> Java Build Path -> Libraries -> Add Jar- Apply

+# Classes and its functionalities

+1- ServerDemoApp is the main class which will read sport.properties file and display Information.

+2- BeanLifeCycleDemoApp shows and displays the lifecycle of the bean

+3- BeanScopeDemoApp shows the scope of the bean

 # Primary functions of Spring Container
 1- Create and Manage objects (Inversion of control - Outscource creation and management of objects)